Area 51 (film): Plot

-Three close friends, Reid, Darrin, and Ben, attend a party together, during which Reid vanishes.
-Unable to locate him, Ben and Darrin leave.
-Driving home on a dark, secluded road, the two nearly run over Reid, who is inexplicably standing in the roadway in a daze.
+Three close friends, Reid, Darrin, and Ben, attend a party, during which Reid disappears.
+Unable to find him, Ben and Darrin leave, but on the drive home they nearly hit Reid, who is standing dazed in the middle of a dark, secluded road.

-After the incident, Reid becomes fascinated with aliens and Area 51, and spends the next three months planning to infiltrate Area 51 to uncover the base's secrets.
-However, Reid's obsessive research leaves him detached from his family and causes him to lose his job.
-Reid recruits Darrin and Ben to help him, along with Jelena, another conspiracy theorist whose deceased father worked at Area 51.
-They plan to sneak onto the military base using signal jammers, night vision goggles, Freon-laced jumpsuits, and pills to mask their ammonia levels.
+Afterwards, Reid becomes obsessed with aliens and Area 51, spending three months planning to infiltrate the base and uncover its secrets.
+His research isolates him from his family and costs him his job.
+He recruits Darrin and Ben, as well as Jelena, a fellow conspiracy theorist whose deceased father worked at Area 51.
+Equipped with signal jammers, night vision goggles, Freon-laced jumpsuits, and pills to mask their ammonia levels, they plan to enter the base.
+Jelena believes her father was murdered for learning too much and suggests investigating a senior base official.
+Ben, Reid, and Darrin follow the man home and steal his security badge.